With over 100 listed rowers on Amazon, the Concept2 Model D Rowing Machine outshines them all!

-The Concept2 Model D resistance allows you to row at your own intensity and pace and the resistance will adjust accordingly.
+The Concept2 Model D resistance allows you to row at your own intensity/pace and the resistance will adjust accordingly.

 This ‘variable’ resistance is perfect for HIIT (high intensity interval training) exercises because you can row fast or slow and the resistance adjusts to your speed without having to stop and change any settings.
-That is why you will see Concept2 rowing machines in every Crossfit style gym.
+This is why you see Concept2 rowing machines in every Crossfit style gym.

 Another great benefit of the Model D resistance is it is virtually maintenance free and very easy to fix if there is a problem.